tylerlaberge/Jasper/README.md

 ## Motivation

-Jasper is a behaviour-driven development(BDD) framework.
-BDD is a form of test-driven development where the tests descibe the behaviours of an application, typically behaviours are described in plain English sentences.
-BDD allows tests to be written in a highly composible, and easy to read way.
+Behavior-Driven Development(BDD) is a form of test-driven development where the tests descibe the behaviours of an application, and typically these behaviours are described in plain English sentences.
+BDD allows tests to be written in a highly composible, understandable, and easy to read way.

-Jasper's main points that seperate it from other BDD frameworks suchs as lettuce, and behave are that:
+Jasper's main points that seperate it from other BDD frameworks suchs as [lettuce](https://github.com/gabrielfalcao/lettuce), and [behave](https://github.com/behave/behave) are that:

 * Test's are run *asynchronously*, making it very easy and intuitave to write tests for asynchonous code.

 * Features are described within .py files, exactly how you would write normal python code.
-No need to learn the syntax of a domain-specific language (DSL) in order to define your features like other frameworks require.
+No need to learn the syntax of a domain-specific language in order to define your features like other frameworks require.

 * Small and simple built-in *optional* assertion library allows for easy to write and easy to read assertions.

 * The structure of your features, scenarios, and steps is very unrestrictive.
 No requirements for any specific directory structures in order for Jasper to run you tests.

-* Very easy to read testing reports of various verbosity levels.
-It is very clear which features, scenarios, and steps failed, along with a clear traceback of where a failure occured.

 ## Contents